kperusko/cheatsheet/linux.md

 !!!!!!!!!!!!!!!!!!!!!
 SVN
 !!!!!!!!!!!!!!!!!!!!!
-svn update --set-depth exclude foobar (excludes folder from svn update - usefull when don't want to update large folders e.g. containing db data files) svn update --set-depth infinity (restores the excluded folders so that they can be updated)
+svn update --set-depth exclude foobar (excludes folder from svn update - usefull when do not want to update large folders e.g. containing db data files) svn update --set-depth infinity (restores the excluded folders so that they can be updated)

 !!!!!!!!!!!!!!!!!!!!!